tomas-fryza/esp-micropython/lab7-wifi/README.md

 * Understand the Wi-Fi STA mode
 * Use methods for connecting and disconnecting the Wi-Fi
 * Perform data transfers between ESP32 and server via GET and POST requests
-* Use the classes and modules

 <a name="preparation"></a>

 ## Pre-Lab preparation

+1. Complete the tasks from the previous lab (getting data from I2C sensors).

-1. Create an account on the [ThingSpeak](https://thingspeak.com/) IoT platform and optionally also on [OpenWeatherMap](https://openweathermap.org/) server for weather data.
+2. Create an account on the [ThingSpeak](https://thingspeak.mathworks.com/) IoT platform and optionally also on [OpenWeatherMap](https://openweathermap.org/) server for weather data.

-2. Review the usage of the I2C communication in MicroPython.

 3. Explore the usage of the `urequests` or `requests` library in MicroPython.
 Understand how to make HTTP requests and handle responses.